kimdurante/gis-workshop-waml-template/index.md

 ### Formats ###

 Geospatial data file formats are containers used for encoding and exchanging geographic information.
 File formats store and organize references about entities and events (locations, dates, etc.).
 Formats also determine how the data can be used.

-The [Geospatial Data workflows](https://github.com/sul-dlss/gis-robot-suite) at SUL currently work with the following formats:
+SUL's [Geospatial data curation workflows](https://github.com/sul-dlss/gis-robot-suite) currently work with the following formats:

  * Shapefile - a widely-used format for vector data which can be read by almost all GIS systems.
 Shapefiles are comprised of at least 3 files with the same name and the following extensions: *.shp*, *.dbf*, *.shx*.
 Other files, such as *.prj*,*.cpg*, or *.shp.xml* may be present.
 All files must be saved in the same workspace (folder).